50 Interesting & Fun Facts About Louisiana State You Should Know

 A walkway to a white vernacular house, bordered with a white fence

-Myrtles Plantation is rumored to be built on ancient burial grounds
+Myrtles Plantation is said to be built on ancient burial grounds

 Myrtles Plantation is known as "One of America's Most Haunted Homes"

 Myrtles Plantation has a sordid past and is a site of much paranormal speculation.
-In the 1800s, it was a slave plantation in which heinous acts were committed.
+In the 1800s, it was a slave plantation where heinous acts were committed.
 Numerous deaths have occurred on the property, which is also rumored to have been built on ancient burial grounds.

 Visitors have reported strange occurrences, and ghostly figures have appeared in photographs taken on-site.
-Myrtles Plantation has been the subject of books and television shows documenting paranormal activity and is often referred to as "One of America's Most Haunted Homes."
+Myrtles Plantation has been the subject of books and television shows documenting paranormal activity and is often called "One of America's Most Haunted Homes."

 Louisiana has the highest homicide rate in the United States